 If you would prefer to pay over twelve months rather than the usual ten, please contact us to request this.

-The document below shows the total Council Tax charged for each band for 2018/19, by Parish.
+The document below shows the total Council Tax charged for 2019/20 for each band, by Parish.
 The charges shown in the tables are before any exemptions or discounts are applied.

 If you do not think you are liable for the Council Tax for the property you've been billed for, or you think an exemption or discount should be applied - you can appeal the decision.